top of page

 GREATER KRUGER

 The Greater Kruger region stretches from the Kruger National Park, in the east, up to the mountains of the Great Escarpment in the west.
-This area is dotted with game reserves and off course the crown jewel; Kruger National Park.
-Travelers coming from Johannesburg will notice a big change in landscape and vegetation, while traveling towards this region.
-The lush mountains of the Panorama Route and the elevation of the Highveld quickly changes to a Bushveld landscape with rich vegetation ideal for grazing.
+This area is dotted with game reserves and off course its crown jewel; the Kruger National Park.
+From all over the world, tourists are coming here to go on a safari and see the Big 5.

-For many tourists, the Kruger National Park is THE safari destination.
+For many tourists, the Kruger National Park is THE safari destination in the world.
 With almost 2 million hectares, it is the size of a small country and boasts the highest flora and fauna diversity of any park or reserve in South Africa.
-The park can be divided into 4 different regions, where every region has its own unique selling points.
-Far North Kruger is popular for its pristine and untouched wilderness and birdlife.
+The park can be divided into 4 different areas, where every region has its own unique selling points.
+The Far North Kruger is known for its pristine, untouched wilderness and birdlife.
 Northern Kruger is home to the ‘Big Fellows’.
-Almost 60% of all the Hippos in Kruger live in the Letaba and Olifants River and about 9.000 Elephants are located in this region.
+Almost 60% of all the Hippos in Kruger live in the Letaba and Olifants River and about 9.000 Elephants are located in this area.
 Central Kruger is known as the Big Cat Capitol of Kruger.
-Nearly half of the Lion population of Kruger lives in this region as well as large numbers of Leopard, Hyena and Cheetah.
+Nearly half of the Lion population of Kruger lives in this area as well as large numbers of Leopard, Hyena and Cheetah.
 Southern Kruger gets the most annual rainfall of the park, the vegetation is lush and green and there is a large wildlife diversity here.

 Throughout the entire region, wildlife and going on safari are the main attractions.
 And this region delivers.
 Some 150 mammal species, 500 bird species, 115 reptile species and 2000 plant species live and grow here.
 Greater Kruger is not only rich in flora and fauna, but also offers a spectacular scenery of mountains, valleys, rivers and dams.

 If you are a fan of reptiles, you are in for a treat.
 Greater Kruger has some giants.
-The Nile Crocodile, the only crocodile species in South Africa, can grow up to a length of 5m.
+The Nile Crocodile, the only crocodile species in South Africa, can grow up to a length of 5m and a weight of 750kg.
 This is by far the largest of the reptiles, but the Nile (2.2m) and Rock Monitor (1.5m) are also quite impressive.

 Among the insects are also giants.
 One of these is the Long Horn Giant Stick Insect, which can grow up to 30cm in length.
-Fortunately there are far more, and often beautiful colored, butterflies, beetles, dragonflies and moths to behold.
+Fortunately, most insects are not this big (or creepy).
+There are far more, and often beautiful colored, butterflies, beetles, dragonflies and moths to behold.

 Browse through some of the species you can find in this region: